minaskar/zeus/docs/_build/html/_sources/index.rst.txt

 .. figure:: ./../logo.png

-**zeus is a pure-Python implementation of the Differential Slice Sampling method.**
+**zeus is a pure-Python implementation of the Ensemble Slice Sampling method.**

 Doing *Bayesian Inference* with **zeus** is both simple and fast, since there is no need to hand-tune any hyperparameters or provide a proposal distribution.
 The algorithm exhibits excellent performance in terms